arminbiere/cadical/README.md

 You might want to check out options of './configure.sh -h', such as

-  ./configure -p # to measure time spent in functions ./configure -l # to really see what the solver is doing ./configure -a # both above and in addition '-g' for debugging.
+  ./configure -p # to measure/profile time spent in functions ./configure -l # to really see what the solver is doing ./configure -a # both above and in addition '-g' for debugging.